 GRIK4 (Glutamate Ionotropic Receptor Kainate Type Subunit 4) is a Protein Coding gene.
-Diseases associated with GRIK4 include Bipolar Disorder and Megalencephalic Leukoencephalopathy With Subcortical Cysts 2B, Remitting, With Or Without Mental Retardation.
-Among its related pathways are Peptide ligand-binding receptors and Presynaptic function of Kainate receptors.
+Diseases associated with GRIK4 include Bipolar Disorder and Depersonalization Disorder.
+Among its related pathways are Presynaptic function of Kainate receptors and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include ionotropic glutamate receptor activity and kainate selective glutamate receptor activity.
 An important paralog of this gene is GRIK5.

 UniProtKB/Swiss-Prot Summary for GRIK4 Gene

 Receptor for glutamate.
 L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system.
 The postsynaptic actions of Glu are mediated by a variety of receptors that are named according to their selective agonists.